BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 Here are some resources that can make your life easier:

+## Windowing

+* [CHOC] (C++) - A random grab-bag of header-only, dependency-free, liberally-licensed C++ classes.
+It is very handy if you want to use or create a custom GUI library in C++, and it even includes support for [WebView](https://github.com/Tracktion/choc/blob/main/gui/choc_WebView.h).
+* [baseview] (Rust) - A low-level windowing system geared towards making audio plugin UIs.

 ## The CLAP wrapper

-A new trend in the audio plugin development world is to just write your plugin against the raw [CLAP] plugin API with whatever GUI library, and then let the [clap-wrapper] library automatically generate VST3, AU, and standalone versions of your plugin for you.
+A new trend in the audio plugin development world is to just write your plugin against the raw [CLAP] plugin API with whatever GUI library (perhaps using [CHOC] or [baseview] for cross-platform windowing), and then let the [clap-wrapper] library automatically generate VST3, AU, and standalone versions of your plugin for you.
 For a great example of this setup in action, see the [Spectrum](https://github.com/tadmn/spectrum) plugin.

-## Bring Your Own OpenGL Context

-> #### A common question that gets asked is "How can I use *X* GUI library to make my plugin GUI?
->
-> Unfortunately, a big blocker that prevents many of the popular GUI libraries from working in a plugin context is that most are designed with the assumption that they own the event loop.
-But in a plugin context, it's the host that owns the event loop, not the plugin.
-So unless the GUI library was designed from the get-go to handle this use case, it's difficult to add it after the fact.
->
-> Only the [CLAP] plugin format went out of its way to allow plugins to own their own event loop.
-Even then, it's still discouraged since it prevents the host from seamlessly integrating with the plugin window (i.e. FL Studio drawing a window border around the plugin window with extra useful controls at the top of the window).
+## Plugin-Compatible GUI Libraries

 Here is a list of compatible GUI libraries you can use for your audio plugins.